RLocator: Reinforcement Learning for Bug Localization: Dataset and Evaluation Measures

 \subsection{Dataset}

 In our experiment, we evaluate our approach on six real-world open-source projects~\cite{Ye2014}, which are commonly used benchmark datasets in bug localization studies~\cite{Liang2022,Zhang2020}.
-Also, prior work (e.g.,~\cite{Kim2021}) showed that this dataset contains the lowest number of false positive or negative cases among other datasets~\cite{Lee2018, Dit2011, Zhou2012, Moreno2015, Sisman2013} in the literature.
-Previous studies evaluate their approaches to each project separately.
-Thus, in this study, we follow a similar approach and train our RLocator model for each one of the six projects.
+Prior work has shown that this dataset has the lowest number of false positives and negatives compared to other datasets~\cite{Lee2018, Dit2011, Zhou2012, Moreno2015, Sisman2013}.
+Following previous studies, we train our RLocator model separately for each of the six Apache projects (AspectJ, Birt, Eclipse Platform UI, JDT, SWT, Tomcat).
+Table~\ref{table:data_stat} shows descriptive statistics on the datasets.